wallenc0de/list-tuples-maxnumber/README.md

 # testingrepository
-It has nothing really fancy in it, it is only my first repo.
+It has nothing really fancy in it, it is only my first repo where im just explaining only the very first basics of Python.
+I do not suggest to start off with lists and tuples if it is your first time approaching over Python.